ToolJet/ToolJet/docs/docs/data-sources/restapi.md

   - **Basic**: Requires Username and Password
   - **Bearer**: Requires a token, typically a JSON Web Token (JWT), to grant access
   - **OAuth 2.0**: The OAuth 2.0 protocol mandates the provision of the following parameters: access token URL, access token URL custom headers, client ID, client secret, scopes, custom query parameters, authorization URL, custom authentication parameters, and client authentication.
+- __SSL Certificate__: SSL certificate to use with REST API requests.
+Supported Types: None, CA Certificate, and Client Certificate
+  - **CA Certificate**: Requires a CA certificate to verify the server certificate
+  - **Client Certificate**: Requires a client certificate to authenticate with the server

 <div style={{textAlign: 'center'}}>